Aker Pusnes

 MacGregor Pusnes formerly known as Aker Pusnes, Aker Kværner Pusnes and Maritime Pusnes, established in 1875, is a designer and supplier of all types of deck machinery and mooring systems for marine and offshore applications.
 In addition, Aker Pusnes has developed and supplied bow loading and offloading systems for both simple and sophisticated operations offshore.
-The company is a subsidiary of Aker Solutions and located on Tromøya island near the city of Arendal in Aust-Agder county, Norway.
+The company is a subsidiary of Aker Solutions and located on Tromøya island near the city of Arendal in Agder county, Norway.